2010 Ladakh floods

-The 2010 Ladakh floods occurred on 6 August 2010 across a large part of Ladakh, then part of the state of Jammu and Kashmir.
+Floods occurred on 6 August 2010 across a large part of Ladakh, then part of the state of Jammu and Kashmir.
 71 towns and villages were damaged, including the main town in the area, Leh.
 At least 255 people are reported to have died, six of whom were foreign tourists, after a cloudburst and heavy overnight rains triggered flash floods, mudflows, and debris flows.
 200 people were reported missing in the initial aftermath of the storm, and thousands more were rendered homeless after the flooding caused extensive damage to property and infrastructure.
 Overall, 9,000 people were directly affected by the event.

 History

 Leh is the largest town in the Ladakh region of the Indian state of Jammu and Kashmir.
 It is on a plateau at around 3500 m above sea level and usually receives very little rainfall, around 100 mm per year.
 Described as a "high-altitude cold desert", the area has sparse rainfall and a heavy downpour is a rare occurrence.
 The average rainfall in Leh for the month of August is 15.4 mm, with highest rainfall ever recorded during a single 24-hour period being 51.3 mm, recorded on 22 August 1933.

 The town is predominantly Buddhist.
 Tourists are attracted by its natural environment.
 August is the peak tourist season when thousands of western backpackers come to the area.
 Leh receives about 60,000 foreign and 150,000 domestic tourists annually.